dart-kafka/kafka/README.md

 ### Current status

-This library is a work-in-progress and has not been used on production yet.
+This library is a work-in-progress and has not been used in production yet.

 ## Installation

+There is no Pub package yet, but it will be published as soon as APIs are stable enough.

-Use git dependency in your `pubspec.yaml`:
+For now you can use git dependency in your `pubspec.yaml`:

 ```yaml
 dependencies: